borisrod/etl/README.md

     public function transform(mixed, TransformationInterface); # return mixed };

-# Track each iteration and the context of the Task
+# Track each iteration, the context of the Task, the extracted data, and the transformed data
 DataInterface = {
     public function setCurrentExtractedRecord(array);
     public function getCurrentExtractedRecord(); # return array